daipayan-bhowal/dpcpp/README.md

 Final output will be "example.i"

 Important Note: For the preprocessor to work replace my header file in usr/include with /usr/include/ header in your system as in my header file single spacing is used instead of tab spacing.
-Better keep backup of your own system header files, currently on an alternative for the same.
+Better keep backup of your own system header files, currently working on an alternative for the same.